Unattended Children Policy

-Responsibility for the welfare and the behavior of children using the Easttown Library & Information Center ("Library") rests with the parent, guardian or responsible caregiver.
-The Library cares about the safety and welfare of children and establishes this policy for the protection and well being of children and to prevent disruptive behavior.
-However, the Library and its staff cannot assume responsibility for children's safety and well being when they are unattended.
+1. Responsibility for the welfare and the behavior of children using the Easttown Library & Information Center ("Library") rests with the parent, guardian or responsible caregiver.
+The Library cares about the safety and welfare of children and establishes this policy for the protection and well-being of children and to prevent disruptive behavior.
+Library staff does not provide child care, supervise unattended children, or assume responsibility for the safety of children.

-If an unattended child is found within the Library, Library staff shall attempt to locate a parent, guardian or responsible caregiver within the Library.
+4. It is not the role of Library staff to continually assess the age of customers, however, if an unattended child is found within the Library, Library staff shall attempt to locate a parent, guardian or responsible caregiver within the Library.
 If a parent, guardian or responsible caregiver cannot be located within the Library, Library staff will attempt to contact a parent, guardian or responsible caregiver.
-If a parent, guardian or caregiver cannot be contacted, Library staff will contact the police.
+If a parent, guardian or caregiver cannot be contacted, Library staff will determine the appropriate means to return the child to the parent, guardian or caregiver, including possibly calling the police.